-Fibromyalgia s a complicated condition that leaves many physicians and medical experts perplexed.
-Despite the millions diagnosed with it, it continues to remain a mystery to the medical field.
+Fibromyalgia is a complicated condition that leaves many physicians and medical experts perplexed.
+Despite the millions diagnosed with it, it remains a mystery to the medical field.
 What is fibromyalgia?
 Who does it affect?
 How can it be treated?
 Here’s what we know.

 The Support Fibromyalgia Network describes Fibromyalgia best:

-Fibromyalgia is a chronic (long-term) neurological health problem that causes widespread pain and tenderness (sensitivity to touch), fatigue, unrefreshed sleep, and cognitive problems.
+Fibromyalgia is a chronic (long-term) neurological health problem that causes widespread pain and tenderness (sensitivity to touch), fatigue, unrefreshed sleep, and cognitive issues.
 It can cause disability and a lower quality of life.
-There is no cure and no one-size-fits-all treatment, but rather a multidimensional treatment approach is used.
+There is no cure or one-size-fits-all treatment, but a multidimensional treatment approach is used.
 Adults with Fibromyalgia may have complications such as more hospitalizations, higher rates of major depression, higher death rates from suicide and injuries, and higher rates of other rheumatic conditions.

 It is a complex chronic condition with various symptoms that affect the entire body.
-These symptoms vary in degree and day to day.
+These symptoms vary in degree and occur daily.
 Common symptoms include lasting, ongoing pain throughout the body, constant fatigue, and abdominal pain.

 How does one ‘get’ fibromyalgia?

-Research has shown that a person can develop fibromyalgia by physical trauma, emotional trauma, infectious illness, hormonal changes, or a combination of factors.
+Research has shown that a person can develop fibromyalgia due to physical trauma, emotional trauma, infectious illness, hormonal changes, or a combination of factors.
 Research is still in progress to see if fibromyalgia is hereditary or if a common genetic type exists.

 Who is affected by fibromyalgia?

 Anyone can develop fibromyalgia – men, women, and children.
 In the United States, there are 3.7 million reported cases of fibromyalgia.
-The majority of the cases are women between the ages of 40 and 75.
+Most cases are women between the ages of 40 and 75.
 Individuals with rheumatic diseases – such as lupus and rheumatoid arthritis – are more likely to develop fibromyalgia.

 What are the symptoms?